MarsDex-2045/MarsDex-Server/README.md

 *e.g. `ResourceRepository` works with data & methods that mainly resolves around resources*

 ### Domains
 All Classes are added that will be needed for the project.
-You can find them in the `classes` directory
+You can find them in the `classes` directory.
+You can also use the [Back-end Server Structure](https://git.ti.howest.be/TI/2020-2021/s3/project-ii/projects/groep-23/server/-/wikis/Server-Structure) as a guide through the `class` directory.

 ### H2 Database
 You can find more information about the DB with the [DBD](https://git.ti.howest.be/TI/2020-2021/s3/project-ii/projects/groep-23/server/-/wikis/Database/DB-Diagram), but in short: